NeatPatel/temperature-sensor/README.md

 ![](https://github.com/NeatPatel/temperature-sensor/blob/main/images/detector_graph.png?raw=true)

+> This graph uses variating voltage readings to see the temperature differences, and can use its line of prediction to adjust its readings

 ## Step 4: Enclosure (Optional)

 To protect your circuit from water and make it more aesthetically pleasing, consider enclosing it in a water-resistant casing.
 You can use a waterproof project box or even create a custom 3D-printed enclosure.